ravachol/kew/website/site_src/docs.md

 To load a playlist: type `kew list <name>`

-To export a playlist, press `x`.
+To export a playlist, press x.
 This will save a file in your music path with the name of the first song in the queue.

 There is also a favorites playlist function: